 Absolutely do not reuse pictures from your vanilla world.
 If you are like most people, those pictures are most likely too old and not an accurate reflection of what you look like today.
 We are sure you looked great on your honeymoon, but you want to accurately reflect how you currently look when trying to connect with other swingers.
 Trying to pull a bait & switch using old photos will likely result in you getting embarrassed in real life as the other couple will pass right by you.

 Furthermore, there are online reverse image searching tools that are creepily effective.
+You want to safeguard your swinging privacy.
 People can take your photos and plug them into free websites that will match up your pictures and faces with any other public site that also has them.
 We don’t want anyone to be able to use your swinging profile pictures to track back to your real-world Facebook profile.
 To avoid accidental outing, there should be no crossing the streams between your vanilla world and your swinging lifestyle.

 Many swingers only show body pictures with no faces.
 Later, if there is a connection, they will share face pictures directly with the swingers who are interested.
 Of course, you should do whatever you both feel comfortable doing.
 Just remember you can’t un-share something online that you have already exposed.
 Be smart and think twice before sharing once.